Ontario College Graduate Certificate in Sustainable Waste Management Curriculum

 Social marketing uses social psychology and marketing concepts to promote behavioural change (e.g. anti-smoking campaigns, promotion of household energy conservation, and so on).
 This course will focus on developing an understanding of social marketing and behavioural change models.
 These concepts will be applied in the context of waste management issues, using case studies to demonstrate successful (and not so successful) social marketing programs.
 Students will learn the elements of successful public outreach and communication in a variety of scenarios, including marketing, open houses and public consultation.
 Media Relations principles will also be addressed, including oral and written communications for print, radio and television.

 Students will partner with a community group, business or organization to develop, implement and assess a project to improve waste management practices during their field placements.
 Students will carry out their projects and its various phases using project management software, collect pre- and post-data and provide a final evaluation to their partners.
-One day per week will be kept class-free for this semester so that students will have time to plan with their respective partners and work with their partners for that last six weeks of their semester.
+One day per week will be kept class-free for this semester so that students will have time to plan with their respective partners and work with their partners for that last five weeks of their semester.
 At the end of the placement, students will share their projects and experiences to their peers and faculty.

 Much industrial waste is classified as hazardous materials.
 Students will be introduced to toxicology, monitoring, chemistry, site characterization, safety plans, sampling, spill, control and emergency response.
 Emphasis is placed on Hazardous Material systems in Ontario.
 Transportation of Dangerous Goods and OSHA regulations and other applicable legislation will be discussed.
 Students will receive Transportation of Dangerous Goods (TDG) and Environment Canada Reg.
 347/558 Certificates upon completion of this course in addition to a course grade.
 This course is designed to enable students to recognize and understand environmental regulations and management strategies involved with handling and movement of hazardous wastes.
 Proper procedures for the safe storage of hazardous materials will also be reviewed.
 Processes involved in the proper identification, classification and manifesting of hazardous materials will also be covered in depth.
 Finally, aspects surrounding the proper use of Personal Protective Equipment (PPE) and other Health and Safety considerations will conclude the content of the course.